Kernix13/pre-code-formatter/README.md

 Things I need:

-1. Convert html entities (**DONE**)
 1. Use RegEx to add span with color classes for various parts of the code for _**EVERY**_ language (ongoing)

-Nice to have and To-dos:

 1. Have each line of code break to a new line for easier copy/paste for DOM `textContent`
-1. How to grab the code from a textarea element
+1. Grab the code from a textarea element
 1. A select list for the language you want to use for styling,
 1. And a submit button that runs the JS code and outputs the code back onto the page (async/await?)

 > Why are there so many _user agent stylesheet_ styles for my `pre` block?

 ## How to use

+> STOPPED

 1. At this point, you have to paste your code to a variable named `inputText` in backticks into `js/input.js`.
 2. That string is brought into `js/script.js` as a variable named `myText` and then split on `\n`.
 You can duplicate `inputText` and `myText` to be language specific and then run `convertCode(arr)` for each array (see example in `input.js`).
 That is good for organization but it unnecessary IMO.